The 9 most relaxing areas in Central Park

 Our favorite spot at the terrace was sitting by the lake behind the charming Bethesda Fountain.
 This fountain is one of the largest in New York!
 The sculpture, also known as Angel of the Waters, features a huge bronze angel.

 If you’re into music you have to see the Peace Industry Music Group perform at the Bethesda Terrace.
 Great live performers with warm soul voices.
 Michel and I sang along and had the best time.
-Probably I did more than Michel (haha).
-Did you know I used to sing at a pop choir?
-I don’t have the best voice (which never stopped me from pursuing it anyway), but when I hear music somewhere I need to check it out.
-That’s also how we found out about this group.
-They perform pretty regularly every month but don’t seem to have a schedule yet.
+This singing group performs regularly every month but they don’t seem to have a schedule (yet).

 9. Heckscher Ballfields